TwitchLib/TwitchLib.EventSub.Websockets/README.md

 You can use it in production but Twitch may introduce breaking changes without prior notice.
 The same goes for this implementation until it reaches Version 1.0.0

-## Prerequisites
-- Currently we only support setup via Dependency Injection

 ## Resources
 If you need help on how to setup Dependency Injection in your Console or WPF Application you can have a look at these guides:
 - Console: https://dfederm.com/building-a-console-app-with-.net-generic-host/